teateatea/heartbreaker/A/Classes/1/Bespoke/Miss Isle's Downtime.md

 **"Ha, and one those little guard-bees even got uppity with me before I sat his skinny ass back down.
 Kid hasn't been taught enough lessons in his life, thinking he can stomp around like that."**

 **"Yeah, and then his bitch-ass captain tried to give me a talking to, as if *she* was any more threatening than a gopher.
-With her stupid little *'épée.'*"**
+With her stupid little *épée.*"**

 > [Lassie spits on the floor.]

-**"Yeah, something about 'deportation,'" as if I really wanted to be here in the first place.
+**"Yeah, something about 'deportation,' as if I really wanted to be here in the first place.
 Like, fuck, just threaten to kill me you sweaty pig, do you think I'm scared of going home?"**

 **"So how the hell did you land yourself in this shit-hole?"**